hengshiyu/geeCpp/README.md

-# geeCpp: a c++ package for implementation of generalized estimating equations (GEE)
+# geeCpp: a C++ package for implementation of generalized estimating equations (GEE)
 Hengshi Yu, Tahmeed Tureen, Weiqi Zhou

 ## Introduction

-This is a c++ course project for the statistical computing course.
+This is a C++ course project for the statistical computing course.

 ## Implementation